• Skip to primary navigation

 1. Line a muffin tin with 12 standard sized paper liners and preheat oven to 350.

-2. Mix together flour, baking powder and salt.
+2. Mix together flour and baking powder.

 3. In a separate bowl, mix together brown sugar, nuts and cinnamon.